 Anubhav Jain is a Research Scientist/Chemist focusing on new materials discovery using high-throughput computations.
-He received his B.E. in Applied & Engineering Physics from Cornell University and his PhD from the Massachusetts Institute of Technology under the supervision of Gerbrand Ceder.
-He is a recipient of the DOE Computational Science Graduate Fellowship and the Luis W. Alvarez Postdoctoral Fellowship, and the DOE Early Career Award.
+He received his B.E. in Applied & Engineering Physics from Cornell University and his Ph.D. from the Massachusetts Institute of Technology under the supervision of Gerbrand Ceder.
+He is a recipient of the DOE Computational Science Graduate Fellowship, the Luis W. Alvarez Postdoctoral Fellowship, and the DOE Early Career Award.

 Anubhav is the primary author of the FireWorks code for automating calculations at supercomputing centers, the MatMethods code for materials science simulations, and the MatMiner code for materials data mining, all of which available as open source to the research community.

 Application of the Materials Project database and data mining towards the design of thermoelectric and functional materials

 DFT and Materials Informatics: Finding the 'needle in the haystack'